jumboduck/squirrel/README.md

     -   An image can be chosen with a file selector.
 Only image will be accepted, and will be uploaded to [cloudinary](https://cloudinary.com/) via its API to be displayed on the entry's page.
     -   Tags can be added with a tooltip created in javascript.
 These cannot contain special characters.
 The chosen tags will be added to a hidden field, separated by commas, to be added to the database.

+-   If a review is added without an image, a default image will be set for this review

 #### List and Search Entries

 -   The main listing page will display all entries chronologically, by most recently created/updated to oldest.